kemahlitos/AmazonBookReviewSimilarity/README.md

 ## Project Overview

-This project focuses on detecting similar book reviews from the large-scale Amazon Books dataset using **MinHash** and Locality Sensitive Hashing (LSH).
-The goal is to demonstrate a scalable, from-scratch implementation that can handle massive datasets efficiently.
+This project focuses on detecting similar book reviews from the large scale Amazon Book Reviews dataset using **MinHash** and Locality Sensitive Hashing (LSH).
+The goal is to demonstrate a scalable, from-scratch implementation that can efficiently handle massive datasets.

 - Dataset: [Amazon Book Reviews (Kaggle)](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews)
 - ~ 3 million reviews

 Techniques Used

 - **Shingling**
-- **MinHashing** for approximate Jaccard similarity
+- **MinHashing** to approximate Jaccard similarity
-- **LSH** for sublinear candidate retrieval with banding
+- **LSH** for sublinear candidate retrieval thanks to banding
 - **Prefix Filtering** to reduce unnecessary comparisons